El-Ghad Party: Background

 Ayman Nour left the New Wafd Party in 2001.
 He was named the first secretary of the party in October that year.
 The party was legalized in 2004.
 After facing president Hosni Mubarak in the 2005 Egyptian presidential election, Nour was sentenced to five years in jail on forgery charges.

 Members of the el-Ghad party and Ayman Nour's Supporters holding the party's flag protesting Ayman Nour's trial and imprisonment, 2006.

 In 2005, just before Nour being sentenced, the El-Ghad party split in two factions.
 One was headed by Moussa Moustafa Moussa, the other by Nour's (now former) wife Gameela Ismail.
 Legal battle ensued between both factions, both claiming legitimacy and simultaneously using the party name and insignia.
 The final court ruling in May 2011 was in favor of Moussa.
 Ayman Nour hence filed for a new party, Ghad El-Thawra Party or "Revolution's Tomorrow Party", which was approved on 9 October 2011.

-The removal of Nour from the party leadership by Moussa, and the latter's election to the Egyptian Upper House, have been seen as compliances with the Hosni Mubarak regime.
+The removal of Nour from the party leadership by Moussa, and the latter's election to the Egyptian Upper House, have been seen as compliance with the Hosni Mubarak regime.